4 DAYS FROM $1,499

 After lunch, you’ll arrive at the confluence of the Amazon and Tapajós Rivers, where the city of Santarém rises on the banks.
 The people of this small market town rely on boats to get around; the 60 miles of white-sand beaches on the river have earned it the nickname “the Amazonian Caribbean.”

 During your stay, you’ll view a rare natural phenomenon along the river and learn how the locals fish for the famous piranha.
 You’ll head downriver on a small local boat to witness the Meeting of Waters, where the Amazon and the Tapajós converge.
-Each waterway has its own distinct color, and they run side by side, one deep blue and one milky brown, for several miles.
+Each waterway has its own distinct color and they run side by side, one deep blue and one milky brown, for several miles.
 Soon, you arrive at Lake Maica, a natural outlet of the Amazon and home to abundant wildlife and birdlife.
 Your captain will cut the motor here so you can cast a line into the water in hopes of catching and releasing piranha fish.
 Or, just sit back and take in the lush flora and plentiful fauna of the Amazon.
-After resuming our journey upstream, learn more about the Amazon’s natural wonders from your onboard lecturer.

 Ply Atlantic waters, cross the equator, and cruise up the Amazon